orlovsky-maya/Test_Project_Automation_Testing/README.md

 ## Running the project

-In order to run from docker containers, use the command: docker compose up.
+In order to run from docker containers, use the commands: docker compose up / docker compose down.

-For run on a local machine, use the command: ./run_pytest.sh
+To run on a local machine, use the command: ./run_pytest.sh